vplesko/OrbLang/docs/pages/type_system_extended_pointers.md

 };
 ```

-If you want pass a value to a function and have it modified, you must pass a pointer to it instead.
+If you want to pass a value to a function and have it modified, you must pass a pointer to it instead.

 ```
 fnc setToNextVal (x:(i32 *)) () {